 Stopped at a Tim Horton’s for breakfast then headed to the Budget rental office.
 Slept for 1/2 hour until they opened.
 There was no fuss – she was ready with the paperwork.
 I got the same car – Mazda CX5 only white instead of silver.
-Pulled everything out of the silver at repacked the white.
+Pulled everything out of the silver one and repacked the white.

 We headed over to the Botanic Garden.
 It was at the entrance to Odell park.
 Odell is a 300 acre park of old growth forest right in the city of Fredericton.

 I decided we would take a little walk in the gardens then return to the car and take the stroller to Odell.
 Best of all, there were no tree roots to deal with.
 The map gave me an idea of where we would go – to the Rhododendrons.